ilya-kozyr/android-ssl-pinning-bypass/README.md

 - signs the patched APK file(s) via `uber-apk-signer`.

 Optionally the script allow to:
+- use the specific keystore for signing the output APK;
 - install the patched APK file(s) directly to the device via `adb`;
 - preserve unpacked content of the input APK file(s);
 - remove the source file (APK / AAB / XAPK) after patching;